withfig/challenge-fullstack/README.md

 2. **Database schema design**: Design the schema for a database that can account for users, teams, and authentication.

-These should be submitted as two separate zip files, with the format specified in more detail below.
+These should be submitted as two separate zip files to brendan, matt, and sean @fig.io.
+More information below

 Ideally, this whole challenge should take a day to finish.
 Let us know if takes more or less so we can recalibrate our expectations.